geos-alb021/Personal-Scripst/Heat transfer in a reactor/README.md

 Description: This script calculates the heat transfer inside a two dimensional reactor through implicit and explicit approximations.
-The reactor starts with a temperature of 60°C, and the modeling ends when the mean temperature of the reactor reaches 50°C.
+The reactor starts with a temperature of 60°C, and the process ends when the mean temperature of the reactor reaches 50°C.